bjornblomqvist/mayi/README.markdown

 * Start a feature/bugfix branch.
 * Commit and push until you are happy with your contribution.
 * Make sure to add tests for it.
 This is important so I don't break it in a future version unintentionally.
-* Please try not to mess with the Rakefile, version, or history.
-If you want to have your own version, or is otherwise necessary, that is fine, but please isolate to its own commit so I can cherry-pick around it.

 ## Copyright

-Copyright (c) 2012 Darwin.
+Copyright (c) 2012-2015 Darwin.
 See LICENSE.txt for further details.